Stephen-Gates/GTFS/README.md

 [Test results](https://github.com/Stephen-Gates/GTFS/blob/master/results/results.md) can be verified using links to  [GoodTables](http://goodtables.okfnlabs.org).

-[Invalid data](https://github.com/Stephen-Gates/GTFS/tree/master/tests) is used to test with a schema to ensure the schema detects all errors (e.g. [incorrect types](http://specs.frictionlessdata.io/json-table-schema/#field-types-and-formats) and violated [constraints](http://specs.frictionlessdata.io/json-table-schema/#field-constraints)).
+[Invalid test data](https://github.com/Stephen-Gates/GTFS/tree/master/tests) is used to ensure the schema detects all errors (e.g. [incorrect types](http://specs.frictionlessdata.io/json-table-schema/#field-types-and-formats) and violated [constraints](http://specs.frictionlessdata.io/json-table-schema/#field-constraints)).

 ## Schemas
-The schemas were created using [DataPackagist](http://datapackagist.okfnlabs.org).
+The [schemas](https://github.com/Stephen-Gates/GTFS/tree/master/schemas) were created using [DataPackagist](http://datapackagist.okfnlabs.org).
+Using DataPackagist:

 - add some basic information about the data file (name, description, license, etc.)
 - upload the data file

-A datapackage.json file is created for you with some inferred data types.
+DataPackagist will create a datapackage.json file for you.
 Download this file.

 GoodTables can only use a json table schema for validation ([see goodtables-web #65](https://github.com/frictionlessdata/goodtables-web/issues/65)).
-You can extract this from the datapackage.json file.
+You can extract the json table schema from the datapackage.json file.
 It's this bit `{fields: [...]}`.
 Save this a separate file.

 Edit the schema file with a text editor (e.g. [ATOM](https://atom.io), [jsoneditoronline.org](http://www.jsoneditoronline.org)) and add constraints, refine types and formats, etc.